ChickenMSalad/FootballStatsLive/README.md

 * Visual Studio 2022 or greater.
 * Windows 10 or greater windows OS.
+* Node JS

 ### Installing

 * git clone install https://github.com/ChickenMSalad/FootballStatsLive
+* when running in Visual Studio, you should select the run profile : FootballStatsLiveProfile
+* NOTE: I could not force the default profile to be the above in the repo.
+I may have needed to push my .suo file, but thats not a great thing to do.

 ### Executing program